claudiospizzi/ISEPresenter/README.md

 1. Download the latest release from [GitHub](https://github.com/claudiospizzi/isepresenter/releases) as a ZIP file
 2. Extract the downloaded module into one of your module paths ([TechNet: Installing Modules](https://technet.microsoft.com/en-us/library/dd878350))

+## Supported Remote Control Devices

+### Generic Keyboard

+To run a demo, not only dedicated remote control devices are suppored, a generic keyboard is it too.

+###

 ## Versions